 VISITING ITALY FOR THE FIRST TIME: BOOKS AND RESOURCES

 I’m a fan of Lonely Planet and can recommend their general Italy guide and their guide specific to Sardinia.
 Italy is a very visual country and no better guide than the DK Eyewitness series to showcase it.
-All can be purchased from Amazon through the above links.

 Classic Italian films worth checking out are Cinema Paradiso and La vita è bella (Life is Beautiful).
 Gorgeous Sicily is also well-showcased in the TV series Inspector Montalbano which is based on the books by Andrea Camilleri.
-Start the Inspector Montalbano series with this great three-book compilation.
-All resources listed here are available to purchase from Amazon.